CrazyCoderDEV/News-Reporter/README.md

 It can do these things:

 - Read news and articles
-- Get weather data and read that to the hearer
+- Get weather data and read that to the hearer (Upcoming)

 ### Requirments